SharedAssembly: A Data Collection Approach via Shared Tele-Assembly: Method: Shared Tele-assembly

-To address this issue, we decompose the problem into subtasks of different granularity and redistribute part of the original operator’s workload to the leader and follower using a shared autonomy strategy.
-As a result, the human operator, leader and follower share the autonomy in a following manner: \begin{itemize} \item The\textbf{ human operator} focuses primarily on coarse-grained task, \textit{i.e.}, controlling the object's trajectory to accomplish the overall task. \item The \textbf{leader} takes responsibility for medium-grained task, assisting the operator in maintaining a roughly aligned orientation throughout the whole assembly process. \item The \textbf{follower} handles the fine-grained task, namely fine-tuning the object's orientation during the guided insertion stage. \end{itemize}
+To mitigate these limitations, we propose a shared-autonomy strategy that decomposes the manipulation authority into hierarchical subtasks of varying granularity, redistributing the workload across the human operator, the leader, and the follower: \begin{itemize} \item The \textbf{human operator} retains high-level authority, focusing primarily on the \textit{coarse-grained} task of guiding the global trajectory to progress the overall assembly. \item The \textbf{leader robot} manages the \textit{medium-grained} task by providing active physical guidance (e.g., via soft virtual fixtures), assisting the operator in maintaining proper orientation alignment by constraining unnecessary control DoFs throughout the task. \item The \textbf{follower robot} autonomously handles the \textit{fine-grained} task, executing operator's command and fine-tuning the object's orientation during the final critical insertion stage. \end{itemize}

 Building on this autonomy sharing strategy, the original bilateral teleoperation framework is enhanced as follows: